cocos2d/cocos2d-x-docs/en/upgradeGuide/index.md

 │ CMakeLists.txt
 ```

-# Shader and Program
+## Shader and Program

-Added GLProgramState and GLProgram, added backend::ProgramState.
-[Example 1] (spriteTutorial.md), [Example 2] (customCommandTutorial.md) demonstrates how to create and use backend::ProgramState.
+Added `GLProgramState`, `GLProgram`, and `backend::ProgramState`.
+[Example 1](spriteTutorial.md), [Example 2](customCommandTutorial.md) demonstrates how to create and use `backend::ProgramState`.

-Metal uses [MSL] (https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf?language=objc#//apple_ref/doc/uid/TP40014364) as the shader development language.
-To support the OpenGL ES shader running on the Metal framework, V4 uses [glsl-optimizer] (https://github.com/cocos2d/glsl-optimizer) to convert the OpenGL ES shader to a Metal MSL shader.
+Metal uses [MSL](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf?language=objc#//apple_ref/doc/uid/TP40014364) as the shader development language.
+To support the OpenGL ES shader running on the Metal framework, V4 uses [glsl-optimizer](https://github.com/cocos2d/glsl-optimizer) to convert the OpenGL ES shader to a Metal MSL shader.

-V4 moves the shader file originally stored in `renderer/` path with ``ccShader_"` to the `renderer/shaders/` path, except that the shader file name is slightly modified (deleted `ccShader_`), The uniform and texture are explicitly declared in the shader file, not the attributes, uniform and texutre names predefined in GLProgram.
+V4 moves the shader file originally stored in `renderer/` path with `ccShader_` to the `renderer/shaders/` path, except that the shader file name is slightly modified (deleted `ccShader_`), The uniform and texture are explicitly declared in the shader file, not the attributes, uniform and texutre names predefined in `GLProgram`.

 ## Texture2D